Last Updated on June 17, 2025

 Walks in London are among the best anywhere in the world.
 What makes them so attractive is the variety of things you find in the British capital.

 London is a layer cake of history, 2,000 years of it, going back to the Romans (and earlier).
-You’ll find dazzling ancient and modern architecture, wonderful museums, and incredible pageantry.
+You’ll find dazzling ancient and modern architecture, fantastic museums, and incredible pageantry.
 With great shopping.
 And hotels and restaurants for every budget.
-There’s also great theater and too many historical landmarks to see even on a multi-week stay.
+There’s also great theater and too many historical landmarks to see, even on a multi-week stay.

 Not surprisingly, many of the areas of Metropolitan London are chockablock with places you’ve likely heard about all your life.
-And you can easily reach all of them via the city’s vast Underground network.
-Take the Tube to each of the stations below to set off on each London walk.
-The best walks include Royal London, Bloomsbury, The City, Covent Garden, Trafalgar, Westminster, Kensington & Knightbridge.
+You can easily reach all of them via the city’s vast Underground network.
+Take the Tube to each station below to set off on each London walk.
+The best walks include Royal London, Bloomsbury, The City, Covent Garden, Trafalgar, Westminster, Kensington & Knightsbridge.

-First, however, you need a good map of London, which shows the Underground stations.
+First, however, you need a good map of London showing the Underground stations.
 You’ll find many good (and inexpensive) maps here.
-I’ve found the laminated Michelin maps excellent since they stand up to rough use as well as London’s rain.
+The laminated Michelin maps are excellent since they stand up to rough use and London’s rain.
 You can also write on them and wipe them off.

-Due to time constraints the following walks are not all-inclusive but touch only on the main sights in each area.
+Due to time constraints, the following walks are not all-inclusive; they only touch the main sights in each area.

 A Walking Tour of Royal London